Extraction: The Frontiers of Green Capitalism

 Cosponsored with the Notre Dame Environmental Humanities Initiative.

-Thea Riofrancos is an associate professor of political science at Providence College, a strategic co-director of the Climate and Community Institute, a fellow at the Transnational Institute, and a former Kellogg visiting fellow (2014-15).
+Thea Riofrancos is professor of political science at Providence College, a strategic co-director of the Climate and Community Institute, a fellow at the Transnational Institute, and a former Kellogg visiting fellow (2014-15).
 She holds a PhD in political science from the University of Pennsylvania and studies resource extraction, climate change, the energy transition, green technologies, social movements, and the Latin American left.